cqse/teamscale-jacoco-agent/agent/README.md

 pid=$! # Get the PID of the most recent background command

 # Here: Code which should be executed after the java-app has started
-# Be careful though, because if this script receives a signal while other non-background commands
+# Be careful with long running commands here because if this script receives a signal while other
-# are running it will not trap this signal.
-It will only trap it after any foreground child process is done.
+# non-background commands are running it will not trap any signals until those commands are done.
+# It will simply wait for them to finish and in case of docker it will send a SIGKILL after
+# a 10 second time-out which will end everything directly and any coverage will be lost.

-wait $pid # At some point we need to wait for the java process before the script ends trap - TERM INT wait $pid # Second wait necessary because the first wait will exit before the trapping of the signals
+wait $pid # At some point we need to wait for the java process before the script ends wait $pid # Second wait necessary because the first wait will exit before the trapping of the signals

 # Here: Code which should be executed after the java-app is finished or has been terminated